NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 title: NLog 4.0 release candidate is online
 ---

-The release candidate of NLog 4.0 has is online.
+The release candidate of NLog 4.0 is online.
 More than 100 issues are [closed in GitHub](https://github.com/NLog/NLog/issues?q=milestone%3A4.0+is%3Aclosed).
 The release candidate can be downloaded from [NuGet](https://www.nuget.org/packages/NLog/4.0.0-rc).

 First of all, thanks for the reported issues and requested features!